College of the Atlantic: Academics

-The school's curriculum is based on human ecology, and all first-year students are required to take an introductory course in human ecology.
+The school's curriculum is based on human ecology and all first-year students are required to take an introductory course in human ecology.
 Other requirements include two courses in each focus area (Environmental Studies, Arts and Design, Human Studies), one quantitative reasoning course, one history course, and one course that involves extensive writing.
 The intention is for students to explore and integrate ideas from different disciplines and to construct their own understanding of human ecology.
 With its focus on interdisciplinary learning, College of the Atlantic does not have distinct departments, and all faculty members consider themselves human ecologists in addition to their formal specialization.
-Currently, there are professors of art, art history, anthropology, creative writing, political science and peace studies, economics, green and sustainable business, ecology, biology, botany, environmental science, sustainable food systems, film, law, environmental studies, international policy, languages, philosophy, history, education, music and psychology.

 As a graduation requirement, all students must complete a term-long senior project and a human ecology essay in their final year, in addition to a mandatory internship sometime within their four years.
 For this senior project, students decide the methods and content which are then submitted for approval by their academic advisors.
 Projects are diverse and have included computer programs, scientific papers, ethnographic research, theatrical productions, educational curricula, novels, art exhibits, books of letters, garden renovations, and music compilations.

 Students

-Students have come from all 50 states and 34 foreign countries.
 With international students comprising an average of 17 percent of the student body, College of the Atlantic is among the five liberal arts colleges with the highest proportion of international students.
 These students primarily graduate from United World Colleges and are awarded significant scholarships through the Davis United World College Scholars Program.

 Sustainability

 In 2004, COA was the first campus to make a multi-year commitment to be powered entirely by renewable energy, signing a 10-year contract with Endless Energy Corporation.
 In 2005 it was the first school to hold a zero-waste graduation.
 In October 2006, COA pledged to become carbon neutral, offsetting all of its carbon emissions, including those created by visiting students; COA fulfilled the pledge in December 2007 by purchasing carbon offsets for their emissions through the Climate Trust of Oregon.
 The college currently offsets those emissions it cannot reduce or avoid via truck stop electrification through Carbonfund.org.
 In 2016, COA was ranked as the #1 green college by The Princeton Review.

-New student housing is also touted as being some of the most sustainable in the northeast, built partially from recycled materials and featuring composting toilets, wood pellet heat, and superior insulation.